MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/create-key-vault-for-code-signing.md

           :::image type="content" source="media/wrap-canvas-app/wrap-2.png" alt-text="Create a cert for iOS.":::

-6. Once iOS or Android certificates are created and uploaded, add three tags with the name as the bundle id, and the value corresponding to the name of the uploaded certificate(s).
+6. Once iOS or Android certificates are created and uploaded, add three tags with the name as the bundle ID, and the value corresponding to the name of the uploaded certificate(s).

      :::image type="content" source="media/wrap-canvas-app/wrap-3.png" alt-text="Add tags.":::